jaydeep987/react-native-mobx-boilerplate/README.md

   - *Terminal 1:* `npm start`
   - *Terminal 2:* `npm run ios` or `npm run android`
   - *To run tests:* `npm test`

+### Problem with tests
+I tried to configure jest and there were lots of hacks to make it run.
+But still there are many problems coming.
+Due to time, I am not able to solve those things.

+Any PR is welcome!